GeoDan87/CIT225/lesson0.md

     - Code (or the bones of code) will be here
     - Lectures will be here as pdfs and also written in Markdown (.md) and converted to slides using [MARP](https://marp.app)
 - MariaDB
-    - This is a FOSS fork of MySQL (owned by Oracle)
+    - This is a fork of MySQL (owned by Oracle)
 ---
 # If you do what you're supposed to
 - You'll learn and hopefully have fun!